Contract theory: Design contracts for multiple employees

 Considering absolute performance-related compensation is a popular way for employers to design contracts for more than one employee at a time, and one of the most widely accepted methods in practical economics.

 There are also other forms of absolute rewards linked to employees' performance.
 For example, dividing employees into groups and rewarding the whole group based on the overall performance of each group.
 But one drawback of this method is that some people will fish in troubled waters while others are working hard, so that they will be rewarded together with the rest of the group.
 It is better to set the reward mechanism as the competitive competition, and obtain higher rewards through better performance.

+Information elicitation

+A particular kind of a principal-agent problem is when the agent can compute the value of an item that belongs to the principal (e.g. an assessor can compute the value of the principal's car), and the principal wants to incentivize the agent to compute and report the true value.